RuojinCai/ShapeGF/README.md

 #### Testing the pretrained auto-encoding model:
 The following commands test the performance of the pre-trained models in the point cloud auto-encoding task.
-The command outputs the CD and EMD on the test/validation sets.
+The commands output the CD and EMD on the test/validation sets.
 ```bash
 # Usage:
 # python test.py <config> --pretrained <checkpoint_filename>